-Gary Michael Strange (Gary Strange) of Cambridge Investment Research, Inc. -- Goodman & Nekvasil P.A, May Recover Investor Losses
+Gary Michael Strange (Gary Strange) Formerly Licensed with Cambridge Investment Research, Inc. -- Goodman & Nekvasil P.A, May Recover Investor Losses

-Goodman & Nekvasil P.A, May Recover Investor Losses - Gary Michael Strange (Gary Strange) of Cambridge Investment Research, Inc.
+Goodman & Nekvasil P.A, May Recover Investor Losses - Gary Michael Strange (Gary Strange) Formerly Licensed with Cambridge Investment Research, Inc.

-From 2015 until 2016, Gary Strange worked for Cambridge Investment Research, Inc. Gary Strange previously worked for Princor Financial Services Corporation.
+From 2015 until 2016, Gary Strange was licensed with Cambridge Investment Research, Inc. Gary Strange was previously licensed with Princor Financial Services Corporation.

 FINRA reports that Gary Strange was named last month in a FINRA disciplinary action.
 FINRA alleges that Gary Strange borrowed a total of $153,506.57 through two loans from Gary Strange’s securities customers while Gary Strange was associated with a member firm, despite the firm’s written procedures prohibiting them.
 The complaint alleges that Gary Strange never provided the firm with notice of either the first or second loan.
 The complaint alleges that Gary Strange accepted the second loan less than four months after the firm fined and reprimanded Gary Strange for obtaining financial assistance from another customer.
 The complaint also alleges that Gary Strange made an unsuitable recommendation to one of the customers that Gary Strange borrowed from, that she liquidate her securities holdings in a mutual fund in order to make the second loan to Gary Strange, as well as liquidating her holdings in the mutual fund in order to roll the funds from the 401(k) account to a new IRA at another broker dealer.
 The complaint alleges that Gary Strange instructed the customer to transfer the funds into a bank account in his wife’s name to prevent the firm from detecting the second loan.
 The complaint states that the customer incurred taxes and penalties of at least $43,790.